 This ensures that standards are wholly adaptable to different sets of circumstances.

-Adaptability is of major significance in forest management as, for example:
+Forests are highly diverse around the global and adaptability is of major significance in forest management as, for example:

 - Sustainable forest management of temperate forests in Europe or North America requires different approaches from that of tropical forests in Africa, Asia or

 South Americaas different tree species and different climatic, socio-economic, cultural, and environmental conditions require different management methods.

 - Functions and benefits that forests are expected to deliver vary widely.
 More than 1.6 billion people depend directly on forests for their livelihoods, especially in developing countries thereby making shared access to forest resources crucial, while in some developed countries, recreational activities are among the key benefits provided by forests.